Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: System Model

 2. \textbf{Comprehensive Environmental and Temporal Effect Mitigation}: Following the identification of vehicles, the next step addresses the challenge of environmental and temporal variability that can significantly impact the analysis.
 A sophisticated conversion of the identified vehicular data into a binary mask is performed to mitigate the effects of environmental and temporal changes.
 This binary mask only highlights essential features of the vehicles while minimizing the influence of varying conditions such as weather, lighting, and other unimportant objects (e.g., structures).
-This process can be represented as follows:

-Here, $\alpha_{t,E}^{\mathcal{V}}$, is a binary mask that represents the vehicle contours, effectively discarding irrelevant background and environmental noise.
+This process can be represented as follows: Here, $\alpha_{t,E}^{\mathcal{V}}$, is a binary mask that represents the vehicle contours, effectively discarding irrelevant background and environmental noise.
 This binary representation allows for a substantial reduction in the complexity of the images, focusing the analysis purely on vehicle attributes.

-3. \textbf{Target Vehicle Detection}: To further enhance the precision of the data and localize the target vehicle \(v_i\) from the broader set of vehicles \(\mathcal{V}\), we employ an additional transformation on the binary mask.
-This transformation leverages the GPS location \(G^{v_i}(l_{\text{long}}^{v_i}, l_{\text{lati}}^{v_i})\) of the vehicle \(v_i\).
-This process can be represented as: